What's New in Raleigh, N.C.

 Noteworthy attractions

 There's no shortage of ways to find peaceful escapes to explore the outdoors in the City of Oaks.
 Use any of the Raleigh area’s 180 miles of greenways—many of them connecting to attractions and letting you travel all over the destination—or numerous other miles of trails traversing through parks, and you’ll find runners getting in workouts, cyclists out for leisurely rides, parents pushing strollers and people of all ages soaking up the fresh air.
-Check out the destination's Top 10 Sports & Outdoors Experiences!
+Check out the destination's Top Sports & Outdoors Experiences!

 Downtown Cary Park

 First proposed in 2001, the Town of Cary City Council approved the master plan for Downtown Cary Park in March 2019.
-The new park offers an iconic, seven-acre public gathering space including food and beverage facilities, interactive water features, a great lawn and an outdoor entertainment pavilion.
+The newly opened park offers an iconic, seven-acre public gathering space including food and beverage facilities, interactive water features, a great lawn and an outdoor entertainment pavilion.
 Construction of the park broke ground in the summer 2021 and opened to the public in November 2023.

 North Carolina Freedom Park